-It may be better just to leave them alone.
+It may be better just to leave the ants on dragon fruit flowers alone.
 Let the ants do their work.
-Some folks say the ants help carry something in & out of the flowers.
+Some folks say ants really help carry something in & out of the flowers.
 We're not sure but it might be the sugar.
 Over time, some growers have found a direct link between ants & the fertilization rate of dragon fruit flowers.

 Self Sufficient Me talks about it (anecdotally) here:

-Especially if your dragon fruit flowers are blooming near the end of July (the rainy season), your plants will be visited by more ants.
+If your dragon fruit flowers are blooming near the end of July (the rainy season), your plants will be visited by more ants than usual.
 As you see more ants around, you know that it's beginning to rain soon.
 They need to move themselves & their eggs high up so they won't get flooded and drowned by the rain.

 Mark, the guy in the video above, even generously lets the ants build their nest inside his yellow dragon fruit pot.
-These little creatures won't do you harm.
-So it's best just to let them enjoy the party.
+These little creatures won't do much harm to the flowers.
+So it is okay just to let them enjoy the party.

-As you grow more stuff in the garden, you'll see this pattern emerge again & again.
+As you grow more stuff in the garden, you will see this pattern emerge again & again.
 Ants on bean flowers, ants on chili pepper flowers, ants everywhere.
 So we guess this might be the natural pattern.
 Instead of discouraging the ants, we can just go with the flow.

 But what if the ants are still there as the flowers turn into fruits?
-In some places, this might attract aphids, a type of insect that could damage the fruits.
+In some places, these ants might attract aphids, a type of insect that could damage the fruits.
 In this case, if you leave the flowers (which are now dried & crispy) on the fruits, you should remove them now.
-This will reduce the ant count & consequently invite fewer bugs to your fruits.
+This will reduce the number of ants around & consequently discourage bugs hovering around your fruits.

 Some folks have found that ants, or specifically Argentine Ants, are quite troublesome for varieties like Condor, American Beauty & Nicaragua Red.
 So keep an eye out for those.